Beijing Central Axis

 Additional Tips

 When you have limited time, every minute counts.
-Here are a few additional tips to help you make the most of your day in Beijing:
+Here are a few additional tips to help you make the most of your Beijing in One Day:

 • Plan Transportation in Advance: Beijing is a big city, so planning your transportation is key.
 Taxis are convenient, but Beijing’s subway system is efficient and can save you time during peak hours.